ronaldkwan93/api_store/README.md

 - instead of using the key "name", we would like to use the unique id's, so we don't need to reiterate all the names in the dictionary.

 ## Learning Docker
-- Containers use kernels (controls the hardware) rather than having the whole virtual machine using more resoures
+- Containers reuses' linux kernels(controls the hardware) rather than depending on another whole virtual machine using more resources
 - This means its much quicker
 - Docker containers are based on 'images", snapshot of source code, libraries and depenencies.